matxakav/OT-NWbasedOnGNS3/network/gns3/README.md

 ## Prerequisites

-- A bare metal Linux ([Ubuntu server LTS](https://ubuntu.com/download/server/) highly recommended) with at least 20GB RAM, 30GB HDD/SSD, and a public IPv4/IPv6.
+A bare metal Linux distro ([Ubuntu server LTS](https://ubuntu.com/download/server/) recommended) with

+- a x86_64/amd64 CPU with at least quad cores (octa cores recommended)
+- at least 20GB RAM (32GB recommended)
+- at least 30GB HDD/SSD
+- (optional) a public IPv4/IPv6 (nice to have)

+It is recommended to use your own home desktop (if you have one).
+In this case, you can install [Ubuntu desktop LTS](https://ubuntu.com/download/desktop/) with a gnome GUI bundled in your home desktop if you also want to play games in it.
+[Steam](https://repo.steampowered.com/steam/) is officially available in Ubuntu desktop LTS.

+(Advanced users only!)
+If you have an IPC (Industrial Personal Computer) with multiple RJ45 Ethernet interfaces and at least 32GB RAM, you may install ESXi/PVE/unRaid in it to host multiple OSs such as Ubuntu, Windows, and OpenWRT (soft router).
+Installation instructions can be found on BiliBili and YouTube.
+However, do this at your own risk!

+Thanks to China's IoT network infrastructure construction, Chinese home broadband users should have dynamic public IPv6 assigned to all connected home devices.
+If you have dynamic public IPv6, you can work at school to remotely connect to your home desktop.
+If you have a domain name, you can use DDNS (Dynamic DNS) to resolve some addresses in the domain name to your home desktop IPv6.
+You may [email me](mailto:wangziyao318@163.com) to request a free domain name address if you have public IPv4/IPv6.

 ## Install GNS3 Client

-1. Go to https://gns3.com and register an account with an educational email address.
+1. Go to https://gns3.com/ and register an account with an educational email address.
 2. Login and then [download the GNS3 client](https://gns3.com/software/download).
 3. Install the package.
    - Mac users refer to [this discussion](https://gns3.com/install-error-macos-ventura/) in case of installation error.